15-year old nabbed for attempted rape of 21-year old student at Kondotty: Police | Entertainment

 A formal arrest would be made soon after finding out some more details, the officer told the media.

-After the rape attempt on Monday, police had intensified their search for the accused.
+After the rape attempt on Monday, police had intensified its search for the accused.

 A Kondotty police official, earlier in the day, had said that the accused had caught her on her way to college at Kottookara near Kondotty and dragged her to a nearby field to rape the victim.